Quick answer

 What to do

 1. The snug test: put the shoe on and stand flat-footed.
 Your toes should be close to the end of the shoe with a half-thumbnail of space at most.
-Curl your toes: if you can't uncurl them fully, the shoe is too short.
-Now check the heel: go up on your toes (on relevé or on the balls of your feet).
+Curl your toes.
+If you can't uncurl them fully, the shoe is too short.
+Now check the heel by going up on your toes (on relevé or on the balls of your feet).
 The heel should stay close to the shoe.
 If it pulls away more than half an inch, the shoe is too long or too narrow.
-These two checkpoints: toe room and heel security: are the most important fit signals for any dance shoe.
+These two checkpoints, toe room and heel security, are the most important fit signals for any dance shoe.

-3. The hard-floor rule: always test dance shoes on a hard surface, not carpet.
+4. The hard-floor rule: always test dance shoes on a hard surface, not carpet.
 Carpet compresses the sole and makes a too-large shoe feel snug.
 A shoe that fits on carpet often feels loose or sloppy on a studio floor.
-Bring a folded piece of cardboard or a thin plastic sheet to the store if necessary, or set the shoe on the floor tile near the register.
+Walk to the cashier counter or any spot in the store that has tile, vinyl, or hardwood, and run the snug test there.
+If the whole store is carpeted, the test you actually need happens at home on a kitchen floor or hallway tile after the shoes arrive, which is why an exchange policy is the part of the order to confirm before you click buy.

-6. When to exchange vs. when to break in: stiffness at the arch or toe box for the first 2-3 sessions is normal break-in.
+8. When to exchange vs. when to break in: stiffness at the arch or toe box for the first 2-3 sessions is normal break-in.
 Toe pinching, toenail pressure, or cramped toes after three sessions is a wrong-size problem.
 Heel slipping on every relevé from day one is a wrong-size problem.
 A snug band of pressure across the ball of the foot that doesn't loosen after one or two sessions is a wrong-width problem.
 If you're past three class sessions and it still hurts or slides, exchange: breaking in a wrong-fit shoe doesn't work the way it does with street shoes.
+The break-in protocol by shoe type walks the actual stretch-and-soften moves for ballet, jazz, tap, and character so a normal stiff pair finishes its break-in instead of getting mistaken for a sizing mistake.
+And once a blister has already shown up, the blister rescue playbook diagnoses by symptom (heel slip versus toe pinch versus arch band) the same way this section diagnoses by fit, so the symptom maps cleanly to the size or width adjustment that fixes it.

 Common mistakes